txt/mase/REVIEW5.md

  + What is a Domain Specific language?
 Example?
+ + Why do DSLs?
+ + What's a causal loop?
  + What is an elbow test?
  + What is a context manager?
    - logger